Phenomenological Aspects of Lee-Wick QED: The Modified Electric Potential and the WGC in LW QED

 which immediately yields eq. (\ref{eq:El_WGC}).
 In light of this, we can derive the WGC in LW QED simply by requiring that the gravitational force be weaker than the LW electric force in eq. (\ref{eq:LW_force}).
 This immediately leads to

 and the magnetic form can be easily read-off

-and it's easy to see that in the limit $M_{A} \rightarrow \infty$, we retrieve the local WGCs in eqs. (\ref{eq:El_WGC}) and (\ref{eq:Mag_WGC}).
-The local cases are also retrieved in the limit $r \rightarrow \infty$ corresponding to the low-energy limit, whereas in the high energy limit $r \rightarrow 0$, eqs. (\ref{eq:El-LW_WGC}) and (\ref{eq:Mag_LW_WGC}) become\footnote{Notice that more precisely, this expansion is not accurate and only serves as an illustration, as in the region $r \ll M_{A}^{-1}$, LW QED breaks down as an EFT.}
+and it's easy to see that in the limit $M_{A} \rightarrow \infty$, we retrieve the ordinary WGCs in eqs. (\ref{eq:El_WGC}) and (\ref{eq:Mag_WGC}).
+The ordinary cases are also retrieved in the limit $r \rightarrow \infty$ corresponding to the low-energy limit, whereas in the high energy limit $r \rightarrow 0$, eqs. (\ref{eq:El-LW_WGC}) and (\ref{eq:Mag_LW_WGC}) become\footnote{Notice that more precisely, this expansion is not accurate and only serves as an illustration, as in the region $r \ll M_{A}^{-1}$, LW QED breaks down as an EFT, and the WGC also is modified since the forces are no longer given by the low energy expressions.}

-We plot the LW WGC vs the local one in Fig. (\ref{fig3}).
-As the plot shows, while both the LW and the local WGCs are essentially identical in the low energy regime, the LW version yields stronger bounds in the high energy regime, i.e., the mass $m$ becomes lighter and the cutoff scale $\Lambda$ becomes lower.
+We plot the LW WGC vs the ordinary one in Fig. (\ref{fig3}).
+As the plot shows, while both the LW and the ordinary WGCs are essentially identical in the low energy regime, the LW version yields stronger bounds in the high energy regime, i.e., the mass $m$ becomes lighter and the cutoff scale $\Lambda$ becomes lower.
 Thus, the bounds on NP in the previous section are expected to be even lower.
 Notice however, that the LW WGC depends on the energy scale itself through $r$, which limits its applicability for practical purposes, as one usually lacks a predefined energy scale to apply the conjecture.
 Thus to be conservative, we adopt the bounds in the previous section.
-Nonetheless, eqs. (\ref{eq:El-LW_WGC}) and (\ref{eq:Mag_LW_WGC}) are useful qualitatively, as they inform us that in LW theories (and non-local ones in general), we expect NP at a scale lower than local QED.
+Nonetheless, eqs. (\ref{eq:El-LW_WGC}) and (\ref{eq:Mag_LW_WGC}) are useful qualitatively, as they inform us that in LW theories, we expect NP at a scale lower than ordinary QED.